hgraca/symfony-boilerplate/README.md

-# Symfony Skeleton
+# Symfony boilerplate

-Who knows what will be born here...
+A Symfony boilerplate with cumulative and isolated git commits, so it's easy to change or remove what we don't want to use.